MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/additional-features-and-components-upgrade.md

 ---
 # Additional features and components upgrade

 Depending on your organization’s needs, you may have purchased additional features or components that add specialized functionality to your Dynamics GP system.
-After you’ve installed Dynamics GP 2018 and upgraded your data using Dynamics GP Utilities, you can install additional features and components that integrate with Dynamics GP.
+After you’ve installed Dynamics GP and upgraded your data using Dynamics GP Utilities, you can install additional features and components that integrate with Dynamics GP.

 ## Dynamics GP features

-After you’ve upgrade Dynamics GP 2018, you may decide to purchase an additional feature or remove a feature.
+After you’ve upgrade Dynamics GP, you may decide to purchase an additional feature or remove a feature.
 Some features add a single function to your Dynamics GP system while some, such as Manufacturing, allow you to complete a range of related business and accounting tasks that use one or more modules.
 Dynamics GP Utilities upgrades the tables for the features along with the Dynamics GP tables.
 If you choose to add a feature, we recommend that you install each registered Dynamics GP feature and additional component on all client computers.
 You can use the Select Features window to install or uninstall a feature.
-See Adding or removing additional features on page 48 for more information.
+See the **Adding or removing additional features** section for more information.

 ### The following table lists the Dynamics GP features.
-The features available depends on the country or region you selected when installing Dynamics GP.
+The features available depends on the country or region you selected when installing Dynamics GP

 For all countries and regions: